Middle Fork Snoqualmie River Corridor Planning and Capital Investment Strategy

 Sign up for announcements about this project

-Join the King County project team for an open house and presentation about flood and channel migration risks and how to reduce those risks to people and property along the Middle Fork Snoqualmie River.
+A community meeting was held October 30, 2018, to provide information about the flood and channel migration risks and how to reduce those risks to people and property along the Middle Fork Snoqualmie River.

 The Middle Fork Snoqualmie River corridor planning process, funded by the King County Flood Control District (external link), sets out to analyze flood and erosion risks and develop a long-range strategy for reducing those risks.